12 July – 3 September 2017, Gallery 2

 On 9 March 2017, as part of the Prize, Hart was joined by writer Stefan Golaszewski in conversation with Judith Carlton (Director at CGP London): together they discussed being human, strangers and making work.
 By inviting Golaszewski into a discussion across art forms, they explored some of the shared characteristics of their work – from realism to the dark humour of the everyday.

-Emma Hart was selected as the winner of the sixth Max Mara Art Prize for Women by a panel chaired by Iwona Blazwick OBE, Director of the Whitechapel Gallery, joined by Fiona Bradley, Director of the Fruitmarket Gallery, Edinburgh; Sarah Elson, Collector and Founder of Launch Pad, a commissioning series supporting emerging artists; Helen Sumpter, Editor at Art Quarterly; and Artist and Royal Academician Alison Wilding.
+Emma Hart was selected as the winner of the sixth Max Mara Art Prize for Women by a panel chaired by Iwona Blazwick OBE, former Director of the Whitechapel Gallery, joined by Fiona Bradley, Director of the Fruitmarket Gallery, Edinburgh; Sarah Elson, Collector and Founder of Launch Pad, a commissioning series supporting emerging artists; Helen Sumpter, Editor at Art Quarterly; and Artist and Royal Academician Alison Wilding.

 Emma Hart said: “I have had the most important time of my art life, and probably also my life.
 Being in Italy has opened me up to many new possible ways of working (and living), and allowed me to push my ideas through an Italian filter.
 I have started to make my most significant artwork to date, whilst also making fantastic friends.
 It has been magnifico”

-Iwona Blazwick OBE, Director, Whitechapel Gallery said: “Combining ceramics, film and narrative to create her remarkable environments, Emma Hart has used her residency in Italy to draw inspiration from the artisans of Faenza, renowned for Italian ceramics.
+Iwona Blazwick OBE, former Director, Whitechapel Gallery said: “Combining ceramics, film and narrative to create her remarkable environments, Emma Hart has used her residency in Italy to draw inspiration from the artisans of Faenza, renowned for Italian ceramics.
 Travelling across Italy with her family, she also spent time in Reggio Emilia, home of Max Mara and a centre for pioneering work in early learning.
 Her journey into the world of ceramics and into the psychology of the family, now translates into an arresting new installation.
 We are delighted to premiere this new work at the Whitechapel Gallery.”

 Luigi Maramotti, Chairman of Max Mara said: “At the very heart of the Max Mara Art Prize for Women is the gift and opportunity for the winning artist to take time to develop and make new work.
 We are proud to see how Emma Hart responded to her time and her surroundings in Italy with such intensity.
 From Milan, Rome to Todi and Faenza, she has made connections and relationships with fellow artists and craftsmen that will hopefully continue to flourish beyond the Prize.
 We are very excited to see her new commission at Whitechapel Gallery and then sharing it later in the year at Collezione Maramotti.”